 First, know yourself.
 That begins with knowing your story—and weaving it into a cohesive narrative based on the patterns you’ve seen in your life and especially drawing on your sense of purpose, values, strengths, passions, and aspirations.
 It also means learning from challenges, setbacks, and tragedies but not letting yourself be defined or limited by them.

 Second, embrace your uniqueness as part of your identity.
 That way, you can explain your nonconformity with the group using your difference in a way that fits with your core identity—with who you really are.

 Third, build up your courage—the courage you’ll need to resist the Siren call of conformity.
 How?
 By practicing hard things.
 By doing what you think you can’t.
 Start with something small.
-See how often it turns out that fears were phantoms, and that the worst cases imagined almost never materialize—and how resilient and resourceful we can be when we need to be.
-The good news is that, as we develop an increasing ability to withstand criticism and fight against the pressures of conformity, our confidence increases and we develop a clearer sense of our identity and uniqueness.
+See how often it turns out that fears were phantoms, and that the worst cases imagined almost never materialize.
+And how resilient and resourceful we can be when we need to be.
+As we develop an increasing ability to withstand criticism and fight against the pressures of conformity, our confidence increases and we develop a clearer sense of our identity and uniqueness.
 It can turbocharge our life and work.

 Fourth, find support from people who value you for your uniqueness and differences—and who don’t pressure you to fit into to conventional boxes.
 (And be sure to reciprocate.)

 Fifth, stop spending time with people who put you in uncomfortable situations.
 Terminate the toxic in your life.

 Sixth, and most importantly, JUST BE YOU.
 Stop following the crowd and blaze your own path in life.
 It may make the difference between a lifetime of fulfillment versus regret.